xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.5.6 is an important bugfix update
+2.5.7 is a minor bugfix update

 == Plugin Support ==